Funeral Director(s) O Read more [...]

 Everything from immaculately traditional to as you like it.
 If you want something highly informal and colourful, “I would be happy to raid my extensive wardrobe of ghastly Hawaiian shirts!”
 One memorable funeral involved bearers dressing as the cast from the Rocky Horror Show, complete with ripped fishnet tights – requested by the family and probably never forgotten by the guests attending!

-Their hearses and limousines are Mercedes.
+Their hearses and limousines are Mercedes and Jaguars.
 “We are not fixated on our vehicles like some funeral directors.
 Ours are smart and clean.
-If hybrid hearses were available we would buy them.”
-Edward himself drives a plug-in hybrid.
+We’re even hoping to soon purchase some Electric ceremonial vehicles to go alongside our electric van, Evan.”
 They will, of course, use any sort of vehicle you specify.

 Towner’s people are normal people, just like you and I. “We don’t stalk about dressed in black like a bunch of crows – we wear normal business suits, and only black for the funeral itself.”
 Pricing here is transparent.
 You check prices, item by item, on their excellent website.
 They’ve had their prices online since they first had a website, and can’t understand why other funeral directors don’t do the same.
 And they’re happy to provide any individual part of their service if that’s what you want.
 No packages here.
 Only buy what you want.
 See the full team on the website.